 Senior Leadership Team Diversity Subcommittee

-The Diversity Subcommittee of Advocates’ Senior Leadership Team provides guidance and oversite of all initiatives related to diversity, inclusion, and cultural competence.
-Composed of senior-level staff, the Diversity Subcommittee meets monthly, sponsors quarterly diversity trainings for senior leaders, and promotes and upholds the following principles:
+The Senior Leadership Team Diversity Subcommittee provides guidance and oversight of all initiatives related to diversity, equity, inclusion, and cultural competence.
+Composed of senior-level staff, the Diversity Subcommittee meets monthly, sponsors quarterly diversity trainings for senior leaders, and promotes and upholds a core set of principles.

 Cultural Competence is the ability of all of Advocates’ systems, both institutional and individual, to respond to the unique needs of populations whose cultures are different from that of the mainstream or “dominant” society.
 As a culturally competent agency, we strive to acknowledge and incorporate the importance of culture at all levels including our policies, procedures, administration and service delivery.